High-protein diet: how much, what, and how

 1

-Calculate your real protein needs
+Calculate your actual protein needs

 Official recommendations (0.8 g/kg) represent the minimum to avoid deficiency, not the optimal.
 For an active person, aim for 1.2-1.6 g/kg.
 For bodybuilding or weight loss, 1.6-2.2 g/kg.
 For seniors (50+), 1.2-1.5 g/kg minimum to counter sarcopenia.
 Calculate based on your goal weight, not your current weight if you are significantly overweight.